 What Are the Trails Like Hiking Sweetwater Preserve?

 The trails are relatively hilly for the region but common to Gainesville, with a good number of sub-trails.
-A map
+Maps are

 provided when they are in stock at the entrances helps you find your way, and the major intersections are numbered by posts.